India to fund capacity boost at Serum Institute as vaccines run short - source

 India has so far injected 123 million vaccine doses, including nearly 11 million of a domestically developed shot known as Covaxin.

-The government is also trying to boost output of Covaxin and has also changed rules to fast-track imports of vaccines developed by Pfizer (PFE.N), Moderna (MRNA.O) and Johnson and Johnson (JNJ.N). read more
+The government is also trying to boost output of Covaxin and has also changed rules to fast-track imports of vaccines developed by Pfizer, Moderna and Johnson and Johnson.

 ($1 = 74.8600 Indian rupees)